 To confirm your email address you must click the link in the email we have sent you.
 Please check your junk folder if you do not see our email in your inbox.

 Let’s take a look at the early betting for a Friday night game between the Wild and Capitals.
-As of the wee hours of Friday morning, 82 percent of the registered bets at sportsbooks were in favor of the Capitals, who at the time were defending Stanley Cup champions.
+As of Friday morning, 82 percent of the registered bets at online sportsbooks were in favor of the Capitals, who at the time were defending Stanley Cup champions.
 Any time there is that much NHL public consensus on one team there is good opportunity for the “sharps” out there.

 In betting vernacular, the general betting public rallying around an NHL consensus picks are the “squares” and much of the rest are the “sharps,” people who study the flow of the lines all day and move in when they think the squares have gone too far on one side.
 It’s also called “betting the fade” against the public, or being the “contrarian.”
 A sharp looking at the Minnesota-Washington NHL public betting might be very tempted to, therefore, bet on the Wild, because of a potentially bigger payout on the underdog win.
 Early Friday morning, the Wild were at +148 for a while on the moneyline, an attractive underdog price for a team that almost always is in close games.